mojtabaOstovari/AdvancedProgramming-spring2021/README.md

 # Calendar

-click on the [link](https://calendar.google.com/calendar/u/0?cid=YXAyMDIxc3ByaW5nQGdtYWlsLmNvbQ) below due to check course calender and all the dead lines
+click on the [link](https://calendar.google.com/calendar/u/0?cid=YXAyMDIxc3ByaW5nQGdtYWlsLmNvbQ) below due to check course calender and all the dead lines.

 <br>